-- 592.2 On-site solar energy facilities shall meet the following standards: - 1.
-Meet the requirements and standards found in Article 7: Design Standards and Guidelines, and Article 10: Landscaping, of this Zoning By-Law. - 2.
-Be sized by electrical load according to the building they serve and must be connected to the customer side, behind the electrical service metering equipment. - 3.
-Be setback, at a minimum, to the underlying district requirements for accessory structures. - 4.
-Not cast glare to abutting uses by providing screening methods. - 5.
-Not permit the equipment to create excessive noise to abutters by installing inverters as far from abutting structures as feasible. - 592.3 These additional design standards shall apply to all systems: - All appurtenant structures, including but not limited to, equipment shelters, storage facilities, transformers, and substations, shall be architecturally compatible with each other and shall be screened from the view of persons not on the parcel, public rights-of-ways and all residential districts. - 2.
-Lighting of solar energy facilities shall be consistent with state and federal law.
-Lighting of appurtenant structures shall be limited to that required for safety and operational purposes, and shall be reasonably shielded from abutting properties.
-Where feasible, lighting of the solar photovoltaic installation shall be directed downward and shall incorporate full cut-off fixtures to reduce light pollution. - 3.
+- and shall be reasonably shielded from abutting properties.
+Lighting of the solar photovoltaic installation shall be directed downward and shall incorporate full cut-off fixtures to reduce light pollution.
+Lighting shall be Night Sky program compliant. - 18.
 There shall be no signs, except announcement signs, no trespassing signs or any signs required to warn of danger.
-A sign is required that identifies the owner and operator with an emergency telephone number where the owner and operator can be reached on a twenty-four hour basis. - 4.
-All utility connections shall be underground except to the extent that underground utilities are not feasible in the reasonable determination of the board review. - 5.
-Inverters and transformers shall be sited so as to minimize sound impact to residences. - 6.
-Clear cutting of trees and natural vegetation shall be kept to the minimum necessary for the construction, operation and maintenance of the solar photovoltaic facility. - 7.
+A sign is required that identifies the owner and operator with an emergency telephone number where the owner and operator can be reached on a twenty-four hour basis. - 19.
+All utility connections shall be underground except to the extent that underground utilities are not feasible in the reasonable determination of the board review. - 20.
+Inverters and transformers shall be sited so as to minimize sound impact to residences.
+Noise levels at the nearest residential receptors will be determined for all equipment in combination, and must be at background levels for the district in which the receptors are located, and if not, will require mitigation that must be approved as conditions of the Special Permit issued by the SPGA. - 21.
+Solar photovoltaic panels should be positioned so as not to cast glare to abutting uses by providing screening methods.
 Setbacks shall provide for adequate screening of noise and glare from abutting uses and structures.
-Techniques such as dense natural vegetated plantings, earthen berms or increased setbacks will be required, depending upon site specific conditions.
+Techniques such as dense natural vegetated plantings of native plants, earthen berms and/or increased setbacks will be required, depending upon site specific conditions.
 Setbacks shall not be disturbed by access roads, except where allowed by the permit granting authority for access to the site.
 Setbacks shall not be used for any purpose other than natural vegetation or other screening required by the reviewing board.
-Setbacks from property lines shall be as provided above for the type of large ground-mounted solar energy facilities. - 8.
-The solar energy facilities owner or operator shall provide a copy of the project summary, electrical schematic, and site plan to the applicable fire chief.
-Upon request the owner or operator shall cooperate with local emergency services in developing an emergency response plan.
+Setbacks from property lines shall be as provided above for the type of large ground-mounted solar energy facilities. - 22.
+The Solar Photovoltaic Installation owner, operator or their successors shall provide a copy of the project summary, electrical schematic, and site plan to the applicable fire chief.
+Upon request the Solar Photovoltaic Installation owner, operator or their successors shall cooperate with local emergency services in developing an emergency response plan.
 All means of shutting down the large ground-mounted solar energy facilities shall be clearly marked.
-The owner or operator shall identify a responsible person for public inquiries throughout the life of the installation. - 9.
-No solar energy facilities shall be constructed, installed or modified as provided in this section without first obtaining a building permit. - 10.
-The solar energy facilities owner or operator shall maintain the facility in good condition.
-Maintenance shall include, but not be limited to, painting, structural repairs, and integrity of security measures.
+The owner or operator shall identify a responsible person for public inquiries throughout the life of the installation. - 23.
+The Solar Photovoltaic Installation owner, operator or their successors shall maintain the facility in good condition.
+Maintenance shall include, but not be limited to, painting, structural repairs, and integrity of security measures and planting and maintaining healthy native plants for vegetative visual screening. - 24.
 Site access shall be maintained to a level acceptable to the applicable fire chief and Emergency Medical Services.
-The owner or operator shall be responsible for the cost of maintaining the large ground-mounted solar energy facilities and any access road(s), unless accepted as a public way.
+The Solar Photovoltaic Installation owner, operator or their successors shall be responsible for the cost of maintaining the large ground-mounted solar energy facilities and any access road(s), unless accepted as a public way.

-593. Abandonment or Decommissioning
+596. Abandonment or Decommissioning

-The owner, operator, their successors in interest shall remove any ground-mounted solar energy facility which has reached the end of its useful life or has been abandoned.
+The Solar Photovoltaic Installation owner, operator or their successors in interest shall remove any ground-mounted solar energy facility which has reached the end of its useful life or has been abandoned.
 The owner or operator shall physically remove the installation no more than 150 days after the date of discontinued operations.
-The owner or operator shall notify the permit granting authority by certified mail of the proposed date of discontinued operations and plans for removal.
+The owner or operator shall notify the permit granting authority by certified mail 60 days prior to the proposed date of discontinued operations and plans for removal.